sodadata/soda-core/docs/documentation/orchestrate_scans.md

 ingest_data_op >> soda_sql_scan_op >> publish_data_op
 ```

-## Prefect using custom Task
+## Prefect using a custom Task

 Create a custom Prefect Task to run Soda SQL scans programmatically.

-1. Install Soda SQL and Prefect in your environment
+1. Install Soda SQL and Prefect in your environment.
-2. Make sure that Soda SQL is available in the environment where your Prefect flow runs.
-   For example, if you use Docker as the storage backend, you have to provide Soda SQL as a dependency.
+2. Make sure that Soda SQL is available in the environment in whic your Prefect flow runs.
+For example, if you use Docker as the storage backend, you must provide Soda SQL as a dependency.
+Refer to [Prefect documentation](https://docs.prefect.io/core/concepts/flows.html).
-   Please refer to Prefect documentation for further details.
 3. Define a custom Prefect Task to wrap Soda SQL and use it in your Prefect Flow.
-   Below you can find a basic implementation of a SodaSQLScan Task.
+Refer to the following basic implementation of a SodaSQLScan Task.

 ```python
 from sodasql.scan.scan_builder import ScanBuilder